Parker H. Petit Institute for Bioengineering & Bioscience: Research centers

 The IBB serves as headquarters for a number of biomedical and bioengineering research centers.
 Each center receives infrastructure support and staffing resources from the IBB.

 Facilities

 The IBB building is a three-story, 150,000 square-foot facility located on the north side of the Georgia Tech campus.
 It is designed specifically to encourage and facilitate interdisciplinary research.
 At the core of the building is the atrium, which spans the full three stories of the structure, has a spiral staircase, and features a small restaurant, Le Petit Cafe, and artwork by Irving Geis and Karen Stoutsenberger.
 The high, open atrium is meant to connect the building's "research neighborhoods" of all of the different departments represented in the IBB's interdisciplinary research projects.

 The IBB has 10 state-of-the-art core research facilities, which include equipment for mass spectrometry, biomechanics, biomolecular, cellular, and genome analysis, histology, magnetic resonance imaging, microcomputed tomography, microscopy and biophotonics, and pluripotent stem cell research.
+The IBB is home to the Center for Immunoengineering at Georgia Tech.